This article was originally shared on LDS Living in 2017 and has been updated to reflect additional recent counsel.

 Whether we are praying, repenting, covenanting, wearing a missionary badge, or just living as a member of The Church of Jesus Christ of Latter-day Saints, Christ is the key to all things.
 He is our advocate with Heavenly Father when we repent.
 We pray in His name, we represent who He was and is when we wear His name on a missionary badge, and we agree to honor and appropriately use His name every time we make or renew a temple and baptismal covenant.
 Literally everything we have or do is because of Christ.
 What a beautiful way to help us stay humble and recognize our dependence on Him.

-The name of the Church was given by and represents the name of Christ.
+The name of the Church was given by Christ and represents Him through its name.
 And if we claim that title, we have a lot of work ahead of us to live up to it, represent it well, and report our actions.
 I imagine one day I will be greeted by my Savior.
-How will I answer Him when He says, “I gave you special care over my name.
-I gave you permission to use it for good and act in my name as a tool in my hands to help others come back to us and find happiness.
+How will I answer Him if He says, “I gave you special care over my name.
+I gave you permission to use it for good and act in my name as a tool in my hands to help others come back to celestial glory and find happiness.
 What did you do with it?”
 I want to be able to report that I used it with reverence and respect and never inappropriately.
 And that starts with how I view myself as a member of The Church of Jesus Christ of Latter-day Saints, because “For by this name [Jesus Christ] shall ye be called at the last day” (3 Nephi 27:5).

 Lead image from Shutterstock